 Being successful on YouTube takes a lot of time and effort.
 However, as long as you have a clear vision for your channel and the right equipment, you can start earning in no time.
 And with no real age requirement, this is a no-brainer for most kids.

 And unlike some of the others on this list, it could actually turn into real money.
 Some YouTubers make 6 figures (some per month!).
 And YouTube videos can be shot on a simple cell phone with a cheap mic from Amazon.
 Just get a tripod/light combo from Amazon, and that’s all the equipment you really need.
-And basic editing can be done right on YouTube.

-2. Writing A Children’s Book
+2. Write a Children’s Book

 Another way for you to earn money is by writing a children’s book.
 13-year-olds are imaginative in ways that adults can never be.
 So put that imagination to use and start writing a book.